 Frequently Asked Questions About Tax-Free Retirement Accounts

 An account is considered tax-free if there is no federal or state tax due on income earned in the account both when the income is earned and when it is distributed or withdrawn.
-It is through these types of accounts that money can be invested and grow without owing future taxes on that growth even when you withdraw the funds to spend.
+It is through these types of accounts that money can be invested and grow without owing future taxes on that growth, even when you withdraw the funds to spend.

 There is no other such tax-free retirement savings vehicle.
 Because this is such a valuable tool for retirement planners but not for the IRS (as it loses the opportunity to tax what could become a substantial account value), there are strict rules governing how Roth IRAs can be used to remain tax-free.

 Many people mistakenly also call Traditional IRAs tax-free accounts.
-While it is true that the money invested in a Traditional IRA is allowed to grow free from taxes, the account is actually a tax-deferred account meaning that the taxes are only delayed.
+While it is true that the money invested in a Traditional IRA is allowed to grow free from taxes, the account is actually a tax-deferred account, meaning that the taxes are only delayed.

-At the end of the day, with a tax-deferred account, taxes are due at the time of distribution and with a tax-free account no taxes are due as long as the rules are followed.
+At the end of the day, with a tax-deferred account, taxes are due at the time of distribution and with a tax-free account, no taxes are due as long as the rules are followed.

-A: The primary difference between tax-free account and tax-exempt accounts is that in the United States, individuals can't establish tax-exempt accounts.
+The primary difference between tax-free accounts and tax-exempt accounts is that in the United States, individuals can't establish tax-exempt accounts.
 However, individuals may invest in certain types of bonds like municipal bonds which pay tax-exempt interest.
 Typically, such interest is only exempt from federal tax unless it meets some other criteria to be exempt from state and local taxes as well.

 All investments have the potential to pay income, increase in value, or both.
-Income from those investment comes from two primary sources: interest and dividends.
+Income from those investments comes from two primary sources: interest and dividends.
 If an investment is held in a taxable account, the income is added to the owner's taxable income for the year and results in a higher tax liability.